kalabox/kalabox/docs/users/updating.md

 **Updating between minor versions is likely dark and full of peril**

-Right now minor version bumps ie from `v0.12.1` to `v0.13.2` should be considered breaking.
-Once we release a stable `v1.0.0` minor version bumps will likely not be breaking.
+Minor version bumps eg from `v0.12.1` to `v0.13.2` should be considered breaking.

 **Updating from a pre-release version is often frought with terror**